 When learners see ranks and levels displayed on a leaderboard, the recognition motivates them to compete and do even better.

 A blended learning approach makes training available in synchronous and asynchronous forms.
 Customers sometimes need a face-to-face learning environment, whether it’s a real-time discussion or a live training session.
 But often, they prefer to work through course material at their own pace, focusing on the aspects that are most relevant to their roles and responsibilities.

 Self-paced learning is especially well-suited for remote workplaces, where customers may be working in different time zones and locations.
 With a blended learning mix, customers can work on flexible schedules, leading to higher engagement and better learning outcomes.

 No matter how amazing your customer training program is, it’s pointless if you don’t promote it, especially if customers are still facing knowledge gaps.
 Focus your marketing efforts on showing customers what your training modules will help them achieve.
 After all, they are looking for the results from the training, not the training itself.

-With an LMS that offers an e-commerce integration, customers can browse through training catalogs and purchase the courses they find most relevant, opening up a new revenue stream for you and giving them a great user experience.
+With an LMS that offers an e-commerce integration, customers can browse through training catalogs and purchase the courses they find most relevant, opening up a new revenue stream for you and giving them a great user experience, no matter what kind of e-commerce model you operate.
 In addition, as you scale your business, you can use social media and email drip campaigns, offer training bundles, or build a certification program to encourage customers to sign up.